Skip to main content

 Dr. Schoolman is associate professor in the history department at the University of Nevada, Reno with a background in archaeology and training as a medieval historian.
 While his past research has focused on religious practices and aristocracy in Italy, his two current projects have moved in new directions: one on integrating paleoecology and history to understand the intersections of past climate, environment, and societies, and the other on migration and Greek identity before the year 1000.
 He has been a visiting researcher at the Universities of Poitiers (France) and Padova (Italy) and held fellowships at the University of Tübingen (Germany), the Institute for Advanced Study (Princeton), and during 2022-23, the Israel Institute for Advanced Studies.

-Darren Ripley, PhD
+Darren Ripley, Ph.D.

 Instructor, Mathematics

-A Reno native who’s been working in the educational field for over 27 years, Dr. Ripley enjoys outdoor activities with his friends and his 18-year-old son.
+A Reno native who’s been working in the educational field for over 28 years, Dr. Ripley enjoys outdoor activities with his friends and his 19-year-old son.
 He has taught math at all levels of secondary education and all introductory levels of higher education, both at the community college and the university level.
-This is his eighteenth year at Davidson THINK Summer Institute; he also teaches at the Davidson Academy.
+This is his nineteenth year at Davidson THINK Summer Institute; he also teaches at the Davidson Academy.
 His hobbies include, but aren’t limited to, mountain and road biking, snowboarding, playing the banjo and the piano, chess, and gardening.
 He teaches mathematics because it is the language of science, and feels that science will save the world.